-Before your operation you will be sent a pre-assessment appointment with a specially trained nurse.
+Before your operation, you will be sent a pre-assessment appointment with a specially trained nurse.
 If you have complex medical issues or problems with anaesthetics before, you may also be asked to have an appointment with a pre-assessment anaesthetic consultant.

 It is really important that you attend appointment as this is how we check that you are physically fit for the surgery and anaesthetic.
 The nurse will record your medical history, medicines and allergies as well as asking you about previous anaesthetics you may have had.
-They may request general routine investigations such as blood tests, an ECG, as well as checking for specific infections such as MRSA.
+They may also request general routine investigations such as blood tests, an ECG, as well as checking for specific infections such as MRSA.

-You will receive important information about your operation and the type of anaesthetic you may expect to have.
-You may be given specific instructions regarding medications you are currently taking.
+At the appointment you will receive important information about your operation and the type of anaesthetic you may have.
+You may also be given specific instructions regarding any medications you are currently taking.
 We also ensure you understand the benefits, risks and any alternatives to the surgery and what would happen if you did not have the surgery.

 The appointment is also an opportunity for you to ask any questions you may have and voice any of your concerns.